directus-labs/guest-authoring/sveltekit-authentication/index.md

 ## Create Profile Page

-The locals will now be used in every `+page.js` file to initialize the Directus SDK with the users session token.
+The locals will now be used in every `+page.js` file to initialize the Directus SDK with the user's session token.
 To test this out, let's now create our `profile` page, which is only accessible if the user is logged in.

 Create a file `/(protected)/profile/+page.js`